Monstar: Casting

-Monstar 12 episodes music drama that tells the story of ordinary teenagers who are hurt and grow as they heal through music, was directed by Kim Won-seok.
-Kim joined hands with Korea's representative music channel Mnet.
-The fact that it is the first work that director Kim Won-seok did after transferring to CJ E&M made the expectations are high.

-On February 18, 2013, CJ E&M announced that The music drama 'Monstar' will be aired in early April.
+Monstar was director Kim Won-seok's first work after transferring to CJ E&M. On February 18, 2013, CJ E&M announced that the music drama Monstar would be aired in early April.
 They also confirmed Yong Jun-hyung as the male lead.
 On February 28, 2013, Kang Ha-neul was confirmed as second male lead.

 Interlude music

 The series features numerous song covers sung onscreen by the characters.